btasma/EnergySolar/README.md

 ﻿# EnergySolarLogger

-A simple .NET Core Systemd service that collects energy usage and sends it to an InfluxDb database.
+A simple .NET Core Systemd service that collects energy usage and sends it to an InfluxDB database.

 1. It can receive data from an Arduino that's connected to the the P1 port of the Smart Energy meter from Liander